Relation to Gustav Mahler (1860-1911): A son of a sister (nephew).

 - Mother: Justine (Ernestine) Rose-Mahler (1868-1938).
 Previous generation.

-- Profession: Austrian conductor, composer, pianist and music therapist.
+- Profession: Professor at the University of Western Ontario (UWO).
+Conductor, composer, pianist and music therapist.

 - Correspondence with Mahler: No.